Gustave Moreau: Education and early career (1826–1856)

 Moreau spent his time copying paintings in the Louvre and was soon drawn to romanticism.
 Two contemporary artists he greatly admired were Eugène Delacroix and Théodore Chassériau, both of whom lived and worked in his neighborhood.
 Chassériau had entered the private studio of the great Neoclassical painter Jean-Auguste-Dominique Ingres at the age of ten and later spent time with Ingres at the French Academy in Rome, but in his late teens he turned away from Neoclassicism to Delacroix and romanticism.
 Chassériau never attended the École des Beaux-Arts, but he was driven and hardworking and managed to establish a reputation for himself, securing commissions, and living a rather bohemian and sometimes turbulent life.
 Moreau developed a friendship with Chassériau, seven years his senior, and rented a studio near Chassériau's.
 He soon followed suit, becoming something of a dapper man about town during this period, attending the opera and theater, and even singing at the social gatherings he frequented.
 Anecdotal accounts say Moreau visited Delacroix's studio around 1850; he was 28 years older than Moreau, but there is little evidence of a relationship beyond that.

 Moreau's father bought a townhome at 14 rue de la Rochefoucauld in 1853, converting the top floor into a studio for Moreau, where he and his parents lived for the rest of their lives.
 Shortly before moving in, Moreau had started an ambitious canvas, "a scene of epic slaughter" based on an episode from the Odyssey, titled The Suitors (1852–1896).
 He worked on the painting on and off for the rest of his life, even adding strips of canvas to enlarge the work to a monumental 3.85 x 3.43 meters, but it was still unfinished at the time of his death.
 Moreau began exhibiting his work with some regularity in the 1850s.
 He secured some commissions from the city for paintings with the help of his father.
 He participated in the Paris Salon for the first time in 1852, presenting a Pieta which was purchased by the state for 600 francs.
-In the Salon of 1853 he exhibited Darius Fleeing after the Battle of Arbela and Song of Songs, both showing some influence of Chassériau, and the latter bought by the state for 2,000 francs for the Dijon Museum.
+In the Salon of 1853 he exhibited Darius Fleeing after the Battle of Arbela and The Song of Songs, both showing some influence of Chassériau, and the latter bought by the state for 2,000 francs for the Dijon Museum.
 There was no Salon in 1854, although he received a commission from the state in 1854 for Athenians being Delivered to the Minotaur in the Cretan Labyrinth which was shown at the 1855 Paris World's Fair and purchased for 4,000 francs for the Bourg-en-Bresse Museum.
 After a few short weeks of declining health in 1856, Chassériau died at the age of 37.
 On 10 October 1856, Delacroix noted in his journal "Funeral procession of poor Chassériau.
 I saw Dauzats, Diaz, and the young Moreau.
 I quite like him" Moreau started work on The Young Man and Death in 1856, finished in 1865 and dedicated to Chassériau.